derpyzza/River/SPEC.md

 # Slices

-slices are views into contiguous elements in memory, kinda like an array, but they point to memory rather than contain it directly basically, slices are the equivalent of doing something like this in C:
+slices are views into contiguous elements in memory, similar to an array, but they point to memory rather than contain it directly. they are equivalent to what are commonly referred to as fat pointers in C, that is, they are a pointer to some memory paired with the size of that memory. basically, slices are the equivalent of doing something like this in C:

 ```c